-Any time that you have a system in your home that significantly reduces that amount of power you use, it helps the environment.
+Any time that you have a system in your home that significantly reduces the amount of power you use, it helps the environment.
 You’ll draw less on the electrical grid, and that means far less coal consumption and a drop in our dependence on fossil fuels and the pollution they create.

 Renewable energy source:

 Unlike coal and fossil fuels, the energy that a geothermal heat pump uses is renewable.
 There’s no end to the heat that comes from the earth itself.
 You’re supporting a sustainable energy source that doesn’t take anything from the earth.

 A geothermal system provides immediate benefits to you (lower heating and cooling bills, access to stable temperatures any time of the year) and numerous long‑term benefits to the environment.